 The Lot 15 Residence Hall project will provide 1,781 beds of on-campus housing for first- and second-year undergraduates.
 The students will be housed in a new 343,600-gross-square-foot (GSF) residence hall complex accommodating 311,700 GSF of residential space and 31,900 GSF of common space in two eight-level mid-rise structures.

-For the 2019–2020 academic year, students living on The Hill can anticipate construction activity between 7 a.m. and 6 p.m. on weekdays.
+For the 2019–2020 academic year, students living on The Hill can anticipate construction activity between 7 a.m. and 6 p.m. on weekdays and 8 a.m. and 5 p.m. on Saturdays.
 Residents of Hitch Suites and Saxon Suites will be most impacted, as well as residents of Hedrick Hall, Hedrick Summit, Rieber Hall, Rieber Terrace, and Rieber Vista.